 It seems like with this upcoming update they're saying, ‘Look, speed was always the issue for Top Stories, so if we can incentivize you to create more efficient mobile pages by some means other than AMP, then great.
 Whatever.
 Just have fast loading pages.’

-What Does the Page Experience Update Mean for SEOs?
+What Does the Core Web Vitals Update Mean for SEOs?

 This shift is important because SEO industry experts and developers have long known that the Chrome Lighthouse audits and current metrics just do not match well with the way developers implement site changes.
 In addition, Google page speed scoring is often not indicative of the site’s overall speed.
 They are also at times difficult to follow with what SEO and developers often see as far as total page speed improvement.